Mark Hankinson: Top huntsman guilty of encouraging illegal fox hunting

 At Westminster court Deputy Chief Magistrate Tan Ikram said "I am sure that the defendant through his words was giving advice on how to illegally hunt with dogs."

+The Masters of Foxhounds Association said it was considering an appeal of the verdict.

+"We will be setting up a review which will be conducted to ensure that hunts are in a position to offer reassurances to all landowners and other stakeholders that hunts are operating within the law," said Chairman of the Masters of Foxhounds Association Andrew Osborne.

-The videos of Mr Hankinson came to light when they were leaked to anti-hunting groups and then posted online.
+The videos of Mr Hankinson, from Sherborne, Dorset came to light when they were leaked to anti-hunting groups and then posted online.

 Fox hunting was made illegal in the Hunting Act 2004.
 Many organisations instead turned to trail hunting which involves laying a scent for hounds to chase instead of a live animal.